schmittole/Shakespeare/README.md

 The lower the noise factor the the higher is the probability to run into a word circle.

 Start the application via 'java shakespeare.Main' from the superordinated folder from the command line.
+The Sonnets.rtf file has to be in the subordinated folder.